-A record of all fires in on-campus residence hall facilities is included in the campus Police and Fire log maintained by and located at the Campus Police Department.
-The Police and Fire logs are available for public viewing during normal business hours.
+A record of all fires in on-campus residence halls is included in the Campus Police and Fire log maintained by the Campus Police Department.
+The Police and Fire logs are available for public viewing during normal business hours at the Campus Police Department.